Gabe3925/webdev/w07/d05/Alexi/jquery_research.md

 ####Questions
 1. What does jQuery do?
+    - Articulation: Provides easy-to-use syntax for developers to create JS content
+2. What problem does jQuery solve?
+    - Articulation: designed to make it easier to navigate a document, select DOM elements, create animations, handle events, and develop Ajax applications
+        - jQuery also provides capabilities for developers to create plug-ins on top of the JavaScript library.
+            - This enables developers to create abstractions for low-level interaction and animation, advanced effects and high-level, theme-able widgets.
+        - The modular approach to the jQuery library allows the creation of powerful dynamic web pages and web applications.
+3. How does it solve it?
     - Articulation:
-1. What problem does jQuery solve?
+        - DOM element selections
+        - Traversal
+        - Manipulation
+4. What are the alternatives?
     - Articulation:
-1. How does it solve it?
-    - Articulation:
+    -   YUI v3
-1. What are the alternatives?
-    - Articulation:
+    -   Dojo